R-SNGH/R-SNGH/README.md

 ### Hello! 👋 I am RACHITA.

 Welcome to Github.
-I am a Full Stack Java Developer and a Product Enthusiast.
+I am a Java Backend Developer and a Product Enthusiast.

-🔭 Currently learning from the web and working on creating mini projects in spring, html, css and javascript.
+🔭 Currently learning from the web and working on creating mini projects in spring boot, html, css and javascript.

 Areas of Expertise :
 - Core Java, Spring MVC, Spring Boot, REST API design and development